ZihCode/ZihCode/README.md

 - ⚡ Fun fact:
 -  &emsp;&emsp;&emsp;Interested in Music: &nbsp; *RockNRoll*    , &nbsp; *HipHop*
--  &emsp;&emsp;&emsp;I hope to establish a better connection between creation and humanity，actually I am an idealist.Often write some of their own mood or lyrics, another is an electric guitar player.
+-  &emsp;&emsp;&emsp;I hope to establish a better connection between creation and humanity，actually I am an idealist.Often write some of my own mood or lyrics, another is an electric guitar player.
 -  &emsp;&emsp;&emsp;Novice to DSP audio algorithms, hoping to find people with similar interests to improve together.